tpulkit/txt2vid/README.md

   The argument `<google_credential>` depends on the google setup and instructions to get it are provided in "Installation Instructions - Google TTS and STT". <br>

-### Streaming txt2vid video on a port using audio and video file available at server
+### Streaming txt2vid video on a port using text or audio file available at server
 <pre>
 server (AV-synced streamed video) -----> receiver (view AV stream) ^